 Research File Service (RFS)

 The Research File Service (RFS) provides reliable and resilient, secure, scalable and accessible University-approved, central storage facility for active research data.
-RFS users are provided with the assurance that their research data is safely protected, and accessible.
-The first phase of RFS can be used for for public and internal (non-confidential) files - external collaboration and confidential data will be available in later phases.
+The first phase of RFS can be used for public and internal (non-confidential) files by University researchers - external collaboration and confidential data will be available in later phases.

 Find out more about RFS and how to access it.
 You can also join the RFS User Group with the code 8l48j0t.

 Advanced research computing (ARC) is a central IT resource providing a free to use, high performance computing service to Oxford University researchers.
 Visit the Advanced Research Computing website for more information about ARC and how to access this service.

 Oxford University Research Archive (ORA)